ralscha/wampspring/README.md

-See the https://github.com/ralscha/wamp2spring project for a WAMP v2 implementation
+**Deprecated**: See the https://github.com/ralscha/wamp2spring project for the WAMP v2 implementation

 ## wampspring